Our Team + Board

 Natalie Patterson (she/her)

-Interim Director of Training & Programs
+Director of Training and Programs

 Natalie can best be identified as a Teaching Artist, she uses her dynamic range of expertise to masterfully make tangible abstract concepts.
 Natalie has the unique ability to bridge one’s personal experiences with the larger cultural occurrences using art, performance and custom workshops.
 Over the last 18 years, Natalie has crafted time-tested approaches to fostering cultures of growth, curiosity, compassion, and integrity.
 As a poet and educator, she has worked extensively in non-profit, higher education and with major brands like Sephora, Uproxx, The United Way, Summit, Darling Magazine, Adidas Women, TASTEMADE and SoulPancake.
 She speaks her mind, from inspiration to social justice she is equally inspired.